top of page

 Length of Reading: Depends on which method you choose for imparting background material

-The People vs. Columbus, et. al
+Link: The People vs. Columbus, et al.

 Each of 5 student groups represent one of the following in a mock trial: Columbus, the system of empire, Queen Isabella and King Ferdinand, Columbus's men, or the Tainos.
 The teacher is the prosecutor.
 Each Group must defend themselves against charges of genocide and indicate who they believe to be guilty.
 An excellent discussion ensues.